 Tomal stared down at the table, his teeth clenched behind tightly pressed lips.

 One of the servants stepped into the dining hall.
 “Serjos Sloan and Ravil,” he said.
-“It is my honor to announce the arrival of Muthsera Grilvayn and his wife from Balmora.”
+“It is my honor to announce the arrival of Muthsera Grilvayn, and his wife, of Balmora.”

 “Ah,” Serjo Sloan said.
 “They must have left Pelagiad early to arrive here so soon.
 Serjo Ravil, may I use your sitting room for this?”